alvazir/habasi/README.md

 <details>

-<summary>Habasi is written in Rust, so you'll need to grab a [Rust installation](https://www.rust-lang.org) in order to compile it.
-Habasi compiles with Rust 1.74.0(stable) or newer</summary>
+<summary>Habasi is written in Rust, so you'll need to grab a https://www.rust-lang.org in order to compile it.
+Habasi compiles with Rust 1.75.0(stable) or newer</summary>

 ```shell
 git clone https://github.com/alvazir/habasi